Vista Theft Crime Attorney

 Even the Playing Field with a Former Police Officer

-If you have been arrested for theft or are under investigation, working with a skilled attorney can mean the difference between an acquittal or a conviction.
-At JD Law, Attorney James N. Dicks brings over 30 years of experience in law enforcement, including as a former police officer.
+If you have been arrested for theft or are under investigation, working with a skilled Vista criminal defense lawyer can mean the difference between an acquittal or a conviction.
+At jD LAW, P.C., Attorney James N. Dicks brings over 30 years of experience in law enforcement, including as a former police officer.
 He knows the ins and outs of the criminal process, how cases are prosecuted, and all the key players.
 Attorney Dicks can offer his insight and extensive knowledge of the latest in criminal defense strategies.

-If you’ve been arrested for any of the following or a related theft offense, call JD Law:
+If you’ve been arrested for any of the following or a related theft offense, call jD LAW, P.C.:

 - Credit card fraud

 - Government fraud

 Attorney Dicks is also a board certified criminal law specialist, a rare distinction only given to the top attorneys in the field.
 He regularly attends continuing legal education courses in order to bring the most up-to-date representation to his clients.